 The College of Psychology Doctor of Psychology (Psy.D.) program in clinical psychology, Doctor of Philosophy (Ph.D.) program in clinical psychology, and Doctor of Psychology (Psy.D.) program in school psychology are accredited by the Commission on Accreditation of the American Psychological Association.
 The College also houses the Psychology Services Center Doctoral Internship Program which is accredited by the Commission on Accreditation of the American Psychological Association.
+Also accredited by the Commission on Accreditation of the American Psychological Association.
 Also accredited by the Commission on Accreditation of the American Psychological Association is the South Florida Consortium Internship program, which is sponsored by the College of Psychology.